dimroc/blog/_posts/2015-05-07-etl-language-showdown-pt2.md

 2. Why am I using regex and not a simple string search (GoLang's regex sucks in 1.x.x)?

     The implementations should be consistent across all languages for a fair comparison.
-Even though the problem is simply searching for `knicks`, I wanted the implementations to have the flexibility to to perform more powerful searches.
-That being said, Golang's Regexp package performs dramatically worse than other languages.
+Even though the problem is simply searching for `knicks`, I wanted the implementations to have the flexibility to perform more powerful searches.
+That being said, Golang's Regexp package performs dramatically worse than other languages so I included results using `strings.Contains`.

 3. In Scala, why did I use Akka instead of the lighter Parallel Collections?